tetra-framework/tetra/docs/component-libraries.md

 #### Inline components

-There is another (shortcut) way of creating components, especially for simple building bricks (like `BasicComponents` without Js).
+There is another (shortcut) way of creating components, especially for simple building bricks (like `BasicComponents` without Js, CSS, and with small HTML templates).
 Create a component class and place it directly into a library module.
 You can create multiple components directly in the module.
 The simplest form is directly in the `default` library:
 ``` python
 #myapp/components/default.py